mtxslv/ml-course-EEC2318/on-feature-engineering.md

 ## Data Leakage

+_Data leakage_ refers to the phenomenom when a form of label 'leaks' into the features used for predictions during training.
+Detecting it is challenging because often the leakage is not obvious and dangerous because it can cause the model to fail terribly (even after careful evaluation and testing).

+Some common causes for it are:
+- randomly splitting time-correlated data instead of doing it by time: sometimes time itself carry information, and by letting future samples go back to training data, we might be giving the model a unwanted help;
+- scaling before splitting: scaling involves global statistics.
+If they are calculated before splitting, the model certainly sees hints of the test set;
+- filling missing data with test-split statistics: kinda the same... we calculate stats for filling using the test set
+- poor handling of duplicates: duplicates or near-duplicates can appear on both train and test sets;
+- group leakage: samples more correlated with the labels end up in both splits.
+- data generation: the way data is generates imprints information regarding the label in a obscure way.

+Ok, but how to detect it?
+First, measure predictive power for each feature.
+If one of them is unusually highly correlated, check if it makes sense.
+Second, ablation studies: if removing a feature hurts the model so bad or adding a new one makes it super, why is it so important?

+Talking about adding features, go easy on doing so.. it might leak data, or overfit the model, for instance.
+Regularize training to ensure only useful features are priorized.

 # Best Practices Summary

 - For missing data: at first try to input them (median, mean, or mode).
 If too many rows are missing in a col, you might drop the feature.
 Check how this decision affects the model's metrics and keep in mind possibility of bias, noise or leakage.